Photos: Buford Highway advocates join rally to support Asian Americans after spa killings - Reporter Newspapers

 Organized by the Asian American Christian Collaborative, the local event was part of more than a dozen virtual and in-person rallies held nationwide in response to the March 16 mass murders at metro Atlanta spas where eight people died, including six Asian women, a White woman and a White man.

 The local “National Rally for AAPI Lives” event drew hundreds of people to the parking lot of a former Kmart store on Buford Highway at I-285, where they prayed and listened to speakers.
-Lily Pabian, executive director of the community nonprofit We Love BuHi, was among those in the audience.
+The community nonprofit We Love BuHi partnered with AACC and helped it to find the rally site, and Executive Director Lily Pabian was among those in the audience.

+Pabian later said in an email that it was important for the rally to happen on Buford Highwayh.
+“Having this moment of solidarity here, this place that has for over 40 years been the mainstay and mothership for immigrants, particularly of our AAPI communities who might not live here, but will always consider this home, means so much to our mission of preserving the multicultural identity of this Georgia and Southeast gem,” she said.
+“So when the faith leaders from AACC came to me about not being able to find a place willing to host a space for healing, I felt immediately that it had to be on Buford Highway.”

 The speakers included Rev. David Park of Brookhaven’s Open Table Community Church, who is known as a local advocate for affordable housing.
 He spoke on themes of repentance and a call to action.

 Other speakers included Latasha Morrison, author of the bestselling book “Be the Bridge” and a related nationwide racial reconciliation organization.

-Note: Update: This story has been updated to clarify that We Love BuHi was involved in organizing the rally and with comment from the organization.